SideScrollUI/SideScroll/README.md

-# Atlas
+# SideScroll
-Atlas is an AvaloniaUI library for exploring multiple paths of a tree at once
+SideScroll is an AvaloniaUI library for exploring multiple paths of a tree at once

 # Features
 * .NET Cross Platform UI Framework that can run on any Windows, MacOS, or Linux system